wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </tbody>
 </table>

-You can send [Wavefront data format](#wavefront-data-format) histogram data only to a minute, hour, or day port.
+You can send [Wavefront data format](wavefront_data_format.html) histogram data only to a minute, hour, or day port.
 If you send Wavefront data format histogram data to the distribution port, the points are rejected as invalid input format and logged.
 If you send Wavefront data format histogram data to port 2878 (instead of a min, hour, or day port), the data is not ingested as histogram data but as regular Wavefront data format metrics.

-You can send [distribution data format](#distribution-data-format) histogram data only to the distribution port.
-If you send Wavefront distribution data format to min, hour, or day ports the points are rejected as invalid input format and logged.
+You can send [distribution data format](#sending-histogram-distributions) histogram data only to the distribution port.
+If you send Wavefront distribution data format to `min`, `hour`, or `day` ports, the points are rejected as invalid input format and logged.

 ### Histogram Configuration Properties